 Durango’s many breweries offer the perfect way to explore the area’s culture and soak in the Colorado sunshine.
 Plan out a brewery tour, hit up your favorite spots, and compare their seasonal offerings!
 Our recommendations are Steamworks Brewing or Ska Brewing Company for award-winning brews.
 Animas Brewing and Durango Beer and Ice have nice sunny patios.
 Carver Brewing is Durango’s oldest brewery and a local favorite

 For a relaxing afternoon in the Spring sun, consider perching on an outdoor patio in downtown Durango with a set of dominoes and a backdrop of live music.

 Live music varies throughout the season, so it’s best to check our events calendar for the latest updates and what bands are playing where!

 Durango is known for its fun-filled, laid-back culture, and the nightlife is no exception.
 Frontier-themed saloons and rustic-chic lounges downtown will make you feel comfortable and welcomed, where you can meet friendly locals and fellow travelers to swap outdoor exploration stories and tips.
-Try the Starlight Lounge for outdoor seating, and check out El Rancho for the delicious drinks.
+Try the El Moro for outdoor seating, and check out DeRailed for the delicious drinks.

 The Diamond Belle is an Old West-style saloon, restored in 1957 and part of the living history museum at the Strater Hotel.
 It is the oldest hotel in Durango and was built in 1888.
 Go for dinner or a drink, and make sure to catch a Ragtime Piano show featuring local performers.